In this Raspberry Pi network scanner project, we will be showing you how you can utilize a software package called Kismet.

 Clicking a device will bring up a Device Details screen that provides more information on that device.
 This includes the ability to download pcap (packet capture) files for it.

-First, open up the menu by pressing the hamburger icon in the top left-hand corner.
+First, open up the menu by clicking the hamburger icon in the top left-hand corner.

 8. Now that we are within the Data Sources setting page we can see all the available data sources, including those that we enabled within the configuration file earlier.